Pityubak/Liberator/README.md

 ~~~

 ### Fourth(optional) step:
-Create config class, and set filter and registrate abstraction.
-This is one of the XMlGrinder's Config files.
+Create a config class and set the filter and registration abstraction.
+This is one of the config files in XMlGrinder.

 ~~~java
 @Config(XmlWrite.class)